Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Getting to Sugba Lagoon is an adventure in itself, taking you through the Philippines' largest contiguous mangrove forest:

-1. Head to Del Carmen Tourism Center — Located near the Del Carmen municipal hall, this is the official jump-off point for all Sugba Lagoon tours.
+1. Head to Del Carmen Tourism Center: Located near the Del Carmen municipal hall, this is the official jump-off point for all Sugba Lagoon tours.

-2. Register and Pay Fees — You'll pay the environmental fee (₱100/person) and arrange your boat rental at the tourism office.
+2. Register and Pay Fees: You'll pay the entrance fee (₱100 (~$1.70 USD) foreign / ₱50 (~$0.85 USD) local), environmental fee (₱50/person, ~$0.85 USD), and terminal fee (₱20/person, ~$0.34 USD), then arrange your boat rental at the tourism office.
+Payment is cash only.
+No ATMs near the port.

-3. Enjoy the Boat Ride — The 20-30 minute journey takes you through winding mangrove channels—a scenic tour that's Instagram-worthy in itself!
+3. Enjoy the Boat Ride: The 20-30 minute journey takes you through winding mangrove channels, a scenic tour that's Instagram-worthy in itself!

-Boat ride through the mangrove forest channels
+Boat ride through Del Carmen mangrove forest channels on the way to Sugba Lagoon, Siargao, Philippines

 Boat ride through the mangrove forest channels on the way to Sugba Lagoon, showing the scenic journey.